jzerbe/jzerbe.github.com/_posts/2016-04-30-big-dominguez-canyon-investigation.md

 - canyon
 - desert
 - trails
-published: false
+published: true
 ---
 Shout-outs to [Scott Bacon](http://www.scottbacon.net/) on telling me about this area;
-if there is an area with cultural/natural beauty in Colorado, he probably has pictures of it.
+if there is an area with cultural/natural beauty in Colorado, he probably has photography of it.

 Old area map below (used to be wilderness study area), but some better details than the BLM [PDF](http://www.blm.gov/style/medialib/blm/co/field_offices/denca/pictures_new/d-e_nca_general.Par.76303.File.dat/DENCA%20Brochure.pdf)